 At Rejuvence we offer intravenous vitamin drips tailored to specific needs.
 Our Hair Boost Drip consists of a combination of vitamins and biotin and can help improve the quality of your existing hair as well as improve hair loss.
 In alopecia areata it can be a supplemental treatment but should only be taken alongside conventional treatments such as steroid injections.

-Many clinics offer PℜP in the UK and abroad.
-However, it is very important to understand that not all blood plasma therapy is the same.
-In order for plasma to work, especially in stubborn cases of Alopecia Areata, the platelet concentration in the plasma needs to be between 1000 and 1500.
-This amounts to around 4 to 5 times normal platelet concentrations.
+Many clinics offer plasma therapy in the UK and abroad.
+However, it is very important to understand that not all plasma therapy is the same.
+In order for plasma to work, especially in stubborn cases of Alopecia Areata, the concentration of clotting cells in the plasma needs to be between 1000 and 1500.
+This amounts to around 4 to 5 times normal concentrations.
 In most clinics using test tube plasma kits the maximum concentration does not even reach 3 times.

 Hair Transplants CANNOT be performed for patients suffering with long term and widespread alopecia areata.
 Grafts implanted into the affected areas will not grow and the transplant is likely to be a failure.
 We strongly advise all our patients suffering with widespread alopecia areata not pursue a hair transplant.

 At Rejuvence we have a tremendous passion for the potential of plasma therapy.
 We specialise in plasma therapy and especially its use in hair loss and in alopecia areata.
 We have treated many suffering with Alopecia Areata.
 For an honest assessment and treatment options that really work please contact us to book a consultation.